harryhope/jax.js/README.md

 jax.js
 ===

-Jax is a tiny (~ 200 line) library for making ajax requests with an api like angular's $http library and built-in promises.
+Jax is a tiny library for making ajax requests with an api similar to angular's $http library.

 ## Usage